 - Injection site reactions: pain, tenderness, and swelling of the lymph nodes in the same arm of the injection, swelling (hardness), and redness

 - General side effects: fatigue, headache, muscle pain, joint pain, chills, nausea and vomiting, and fever

 The Moderna vaccination is 2 doses given 28 days apart.
 Once you receive your first dose, you will be scheduled for your second dose before leaving Med First.

-Vaccine now available at these locations:
+Vaccine now available at all locations!